vkdatta/web/README.md

 - **Fullscreen.js**: Enable fullscreen mode on double-tap anywhere.
 - **NoteApp**: Personal note-taking application.
 - **DiffApp**: Personal diff tool for comparing text.
-- **Codeblock.js**: syntax highlighting any language with minimal setup.
+- **Codeblock.js**: syntax highlight any language with minimal setup.

 All files are intended for **personal use** and can be directly included via CDN links.